rails/rails/guides/source/association_basics.md

 end
 ```

-The main difference from `belongs_to` is that the link column `supplier_id` is located in the other table:
+The main difference from `belongs_to` is that the link column `supplier_id` is located in the other table, not the table where the `has_one` is declared:

 ![has_one Association Diagram](images/association_basics/has_one.png)